Show More

 Lifetime ISAs can offer a bonus, but you must be under the age of 40 and you cannot access the savings or bonus until you’ve had the account for at least a year.

 100% mortgages require no deposit at all and are available in the form of guarantor mortgages.
-This means a family member or friend will take on some of the risk by providing security for your mortgage repayments.
+This means that a family member or friend will assume some of the risk by providing security for your mortgage repayments.

-Finally, it’s worth evaluating your spending.
-Rent is likely to be your biggest monthly expense so it may be worth looking into reducing your rent whilst saving for your deposit.
+Lastly, it is worth evaluating your spending habits.
+Rent is likely to be your biggest monthly expense, so it may be worth looking into reducing your rent while saving for your deposit.
 This is not possible for everyone but can be a huge help when looking to buy your first home.